EXPLAINER: Who are the jurors for trial of Kim Potter? | Federal News Network

 JUROR NO. 58

-Also an alternate, Juror No. 58 is a white man in his 30s with a 2-year-old at home.
+Also an alternate, he is a white man in his 30s with a 2-year-old at home.
 He said he is good friends with a St. Paul police officer who is the godfather of his daughter.
 He said his friend is “an awesome dude,” but he recognizes that police officers are all different.

-He strongly disagreed that people don’t give police officers the respect they deserve, saying in his community, police officers have a lot of respect.

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.